City of Port Melbourne: History

 Port Melbourne was first incorporated as the Sandridge Borough on 13 July 1860.
 It was renamed Port Melbourne on 25 January 1884, and became a town on 20 January 1893.
 It was proclaimed a city on 14 May 1919.

 The Labor Party normally dominated the council.
 In 1992, Lyn Allison was elected to the council as an Independent, a position she held until 1994.
 Allison was later elected as a member of the Australian Senate, and she also served as Leader of the Australian Democrats.

-On 22 June 1994, the City of Port Melbourne was abolished, and along with the Cities of South Melbourne and St Kilda, was merged into the newly created City of Port Phillip.

 The council met at the Port Melbourne Town Hall, at Bay Street and Spring Street, Port Melbourne.
 The facility is now used as a municipal library by the City of Port Phillip.

+In October 1993, the City of Melbourne Act 1993 came into effect, transferring more than half of the City's area to the City of Melbourne, including Coode Island, Fishermans Bend and Webb Dock.
+Only the residential areas and the Port Melbourne Industrial Estate (south of the West Gate Freeway) remained.

+On 22 June 1994, the City of Port Melbourne was abolished, and along with the City of South Melbourne (which had also been reduced in size by the City of Melbourne Act) and the City of St Kilda, was merged into the newly created City of Port Phillip.
+At the time of its dissolution, the City of Port Melbourne had by far the fewest residents of any municipality in greater Melbourne.
+The second least populous, the City of Collingwood, had almost twice the population.
+Port Melbourne also had the highest ratio of employees to residents of any suburban council, with 21.2 full-time equivalent staff for every 1000 residents in 1992.